We are of all ages and from all walks of life, and we live, work, and play in towns and cities all across Alberta.

 And we all have one thing in common: we love the sport of speed skating!

 We are a volunteer-driven, Alberta registered not-for-profit society.
-Our Annual General Meeting (AGM) is hosted at the beginning of May each year.
+Our Annual General Meeting (AGM) is usually hosted in May each year.
 More information regarding the AGM can be found on the AASSA AGM page.

 Our bottom line hasn’t changed in 60 years; whether you are looking for a recreational experience, a viable cross training alternative, or simply want a chance at the Olympic rings, speed skating offers unique opportunities for skaters, officials and coaches.
 No matter how you chose to participate, AASSA pledges to provide support at every level.